MicrosoftDocs/OfficeDocs-Exchange-Test-pr/Exchange-Server-2013/use-mail-flow-rules-to-route-email-based-on-a-list-of-words-phrases-or-patterns-exchange-2013-help.md

 ﻿---
-title: 'Use mail flow rules to route email based on a list of words, phrases, or patterns: Exchange 2013 Help'
+title: 'Use mail flow rules to route email based on a list of words, phrases, or patterns'
 TOCTitle: Use mail flow rules to route email based on a list of words, phrases, or patterns ms:assetid: 4c5bee1b-58b5-4152-baef-86fa103050ae ms:mtpsurl: https://technet.microsoft.com/en-us/library/Dn951131(v=EXCHG.150)